nicolejoseph/MenschelFellowship-Bodytracking/README.md

 This project came out of a desire to explore the overlap between dance, bodytracking technology, and mobility.
 We investigated the current use of technology in performance and storytelling, which resulted in an interactive installation that connected bodytracking and generative visual graphics.
 This work was supported by the Cooper Union's Benjamin Menschel Fellowship Program.

-On this repo, you will find documentation of this project's exhibition at the Lubalin Gallery as part of the Menschel Fellowship exhibit, and in the Civic Projects Lab as part of miliLab's Digital Movement exhibit.
-You will also find set up instructions and resources such that you can build similar projects which utilize Kinect's bodytracking functionality with Processing, a graphics library.
+On this repo, you will find documentation of the project's exhibition at the Lubalin Gallery as part of the Menschel Fellowship exhibit, and in the Civic Projects Lab as part of miliLab's Digital Movement exhibit.
+You will also find set up instructions and resources such that you can build similar projects which utilize Kinect's bodytracking functionality with Processing, a graphics library and IDE based on the Java programming language.

 Table of Contents
 - [Menschel Fellowship Exhibition](https://github.com/lhrhode/menschel-bodytracking/blob/main/README.md#menschel-fellowship-exhibition)